 The food was also not very good since the air was always damp which made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili that they choked down.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

-At the fort, they were greeted by Gen. Edward P. King Jr. who apologized that the men had to live in tents along the main road between the fort and Clark Field.
-The fact was he had only learned of their arrival a few days earlier.
-He made sure that the soldiers all received Thanksgiving dinner – a stew thrown into their mess kits – before he went to have his own dinner.
+At the fort, the tankers were met by Gen. Edward P. King Jr. who welcomed them and made sure that they had what they needed.
+He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
+The fact was he had not learned of their arrival until days before they arrived.
+He made sure that they had Thanksgiving dinner – which consisted of stew thrown into their mess kits – before he left to have his own dinner.
+If they had been slower leaving the ship, they would have had a full Thanksgiving dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms including going to the PX.